Caellwyn/gemini-realtime-voice-app/README.md

 Mode negotiation (`mode: dating | pdf_form`) | Removed (always PDF) Inter‑process pdf_sync HTTP POST | Direct in‑process sync (HTTP fallback retained for legacy multi‑process use)

 If you still have local scripts referencing `main.py`, update them to call `app.py`.
+Note that `server.py` contains shared components still used by the unified architecture.

 ---